 This is the order in which I organized my daughter’s closet.

-Hanging: Nice dresses that I don’t want creased.
+Hanging: Nice dresses that I don’t want to be creased.
 Perhaps I’ll hang a few coats as well.

 Second row: 1st- tights, 2nd-onsies, 3rd-pajamas.